 Here are some approaches we take.

-2. Cells for Drug Discovery: Using the same reprogramming technology, scientists at NSCI can create human PSCs from healthy and AD patients.
-At this point, they can turn them into the neurons that die in AD patients.
-In this scenario, they now have both healthy neurons and neurons from AD patients creating a “disease in a dish” model of AD.
-This model can then be used to discover novel drugs that prevent the sick neurons from dying.
+2. Cells for Drug Discovery: Using the same cell reprogramming technology, scientists at NSCI can derive human PSCs from healthy and AD patients.
+The healthy PSCs can be manipulated into the neurons that die in AD patients, to get a better understanding of the disease pathway.
+Having both healthy and diseased neurons from AD patients provides scientist at NSCI a “disease in a dish” model of AD, which can be used to discover novel drugs that prevent the sick neurons from dying.

 3. Identifying the Cause of Alzheimer’s Disease: Currently it is not known how AD is caused.
 A new and exciting project here at NSCI is exploring this exact question.
 Using neural stem cells, we are investigating a novel hypothesis as to what causes the neurons in AD to start dying.
 We hope this information will lead to critical information on how AD is caused, and subsequently how it can be treated.